tritemio/pybroom/docs/api.rst

 PyBroom API Documentation
 =========================

-.. module :: pybroom
+.. automodule :: pybroom

 Main Functions
 --------------

 The 3 high-level functions :func:`glance`, :func:`tidy` and :func:`augment`
-allows tidying one (or a list of) fit result(s).
+allows tidying one or more fit results.
-These are pybroom's most generic functions, accepting all the the supported fit result objects, as well as a list of such objects.
+These are pybroom's most generic functions, accepting all the the supported fit result objects, as well as a list/dict of such objects.
+See also the examples at the beginning of this page and the example notebooks.

 .. autofunction :: glance